vmware-samples/cloud-native-storage-self-service-manager/docs/book/features/storage_vmotion.md

 4. Resume CNS volume provisioning on a datastore.

 ### Prerequisites
-* vSphere 7.0.u3
+* vSphere 7.0.u3+
-* CSI driver version 2.5+ for Suspend/Resume volume provisioning operations to work.
+* CSI driver version 2.5+
-Volume migration alone can work with CSI driver 2.4+.
-* Target datastore to be mounted on all the hosts from which source datastore is accessible.
+* Source and target datastores should be mounted on at least a single common ESX host.

 ### Functionality Not Supported
 * The following are not supported with current release of CNS manager, hence please ensure that storage vMotion be not performed for: